 Chinese medicine has detailed models for understanding the human mind, how it functions, how to treat it and what its optimal state is.
 These models, like those of psychotherapy, are informed by an underlying philosophical and scientific world view but one radically different to our own.

-The deepest aspects of the psyche were both explored and treated through studying the various meditation practices and philosophies of Taoism, and they bear much in relation to some of the modern applications of mindfulness in clinical psychotherapy.
+The deepest aspects of the psyche were both explored and treated through studying the various meditation practices and philosophies of Daoism, and this approach is currently being mirrored in some of the modern applications of mindfulness within clinical psychotherapy.

-Whilst I do not offer treatment of the psyche explicitly, I do believe that my intellectual studies, practical training and clinical experience gained over the last 14 years in both Taoism and Chinese medicine have given me good understanding and insights from these perspectives.
+Whilst I do not offer treatment of the psyche explicitly, I do believe that my intellectual studies, practical training and clinical experience gained over the last 15 years in both Daoism and Chinese medicine have given me good understanding and insights from these perspectives.